This post may contain affiliate links.

 Why This Recipe Works

-By lightly roasting the tomatoes and onion we achieve a fresh smoky chipotle salsa that’s not overly watery.
+By lightly roasting the tomatoes and onion we achieve a fresh tomato salsa with chipotle that’s thick, not watery.
 Roasting evaporates out excess water which results in a more concentrated tomato flavor and less water.

 Instead of using fresh jalapeños for spice, we’re using dried and smoked jalapeños packed in adobo sauce, aka chipotles in adobo.
 Chipotles add a lovely spice without overpowering the rest of the salsa.
 We also love the slight smokiness they add.